YashMangla1/MERN-Practice/GitAndGithub/readme.md

 X' and Y' are rebased copies of your original commits X and Y.

 - History looks clean, as if you started your work after the latest main commit.
+- git rebase changes the base of our feature branch into the latest commit on main and then repays the changes from there,it gives clean, straightforward history.
+We use git rebase to move our feature branch's changes on tip of main and then perform a fast-forward merge.
+  -Squash commits: with squashing,all the feature branch commits are squeezed into a single commit when merged into main.
+This gives Main's histroy linear like rebasing, while still creating a single merge commit. but we loose the fine deatils of individual feature commits in the main branch history.